Explore Islay

 Further Afield — Portnahaven to Port Ellen

 Portnahaven and Port Wemyss are two connected villages that together form a small settlement at the southern tip of the Rhinns — 20 minutes from our properties along a single-track road that gets emptier the further south you go.
-The harbour at Portnahaven almost always has common seals hauled out on the rocks, and An Tigh Seinnse pub serves honest home-cooked food in a genuinely tiny, genuinely local room.
+The harbour at Portnahaven almost always has common seals hauled out on the rocks, and An Tigh Seinnse pub serves honest home-cooked food in a tiny, properly local room.
 The combination of seals in the harbour, the pub for lunch, and the empty Atlantic coast on the way back makes this the best half-day on the Rhinns beyond Bruichladdich and Port Charlotte.
 Book ahead — An Tigh Seinnse seats perhaps 20 people.

 Further Afield